South Australian Museum Cultural Tour

-Your guide Tjamiri, owner of Kumarninthi Cultural Tours, takes you on a guided journey back in time.
+Your local guide takes you on a guided journey back in time.
 He will walk you through the gallery sharing stories about the significance of cultural artefacts, regions, Aboriginal people and culture.

 Celebrate the cultural achievements of Australia’s Aboriginal people on a guided tour today.

 South Australian Museum, North Terrace, Adelaide SA 5000

 What to expect

 The wealth of information in this gallery includes boomerangs, bark paintings, shields, maps, early recordings, photographs, field notebooks and some of the only intact bark canoes still known to be in existence.